exp date isn't null, but text field is

 Pigment gallstones due to ongoing haemolysis are common in sickle cell disease, occurring in at least 30% of children.
 It is often asymptomatic but can precipitate painful abdominal crises and the girdle syndrome.
 It can also cause:

-Differential diagnosis of abdominal complications:
+Differential Diagnosis of abdominal complications:

 Investigations